Animal Care and Protection Amendment Bill 2022

 6.45 pmMr McDONALDMixed

-Filed a statement of reservation opposing the prong collar ban and CSSP ban, arguing prong collars provide clear communication and farmers need all tools available for feral pig control amid biosecurity threats.
+Supported the bill overall but filed a statement of reservation opposing the prong collar ban and CSSP ban.
+Argued prong collars provide clear communication between handler and dog and should be available to trained users, and that CSSP should remain available for feral pig control given biosecurity threats.

 12.23 pmMr ANDREWMixed